ranemirusG/toolbox-notes/text/Text Encoding/url_encoding.md

 # URL Encoding

+URL encoding, sometimes referred to as percent encoding, is used to convert non-ASCII and reserved characters in URLs, such as converting a space to `%20`.

 URL encoding is utilized to ensure the safe transfer of data in the URL of a web request.
 It involves substituting characters for their ASCII character code in hexadecimal format, preceded by a percentage symbol (%).
 This method is vital for any type of web application testing.
 For instance, encoding the forward-slash character (/), whose ASCII character code is 47, converts it to 2F in hexadecimal, thus becoming %2F in URL encoding.